A blog within a blog

 GDPR – We have made a lot of progress in GDPR compliance, and will be compliant by the necessary day.
 Several policies are in their near-final draft form and will be in place by the day.

 We produce information which is at the same time sometimes incredibly sensitive, and on the other hand provides a partial statement of the law.
 It is a human right, and public necesssity that anyone considering an issue must be able to find a description of the law which applies to their situation.
 Decsriptions may be found in statutes and similar, and in law books, and in our case law.
-There are cleary many cases which have come to be seen as putting a considered and worthy Statement of the law.
-We do however have to recognise that any person is free to look at such a decision and to present an argument to another Court based upon that persons interpretation of that case.
-This will often mean referring to less well known judgments which may have looked at the so cold lead case comma and which herb qualified or extended it.
-Indeed a litigant is free too produce his own argument.
-It is therefore of the Essence that there is no closed or complete list of leading cases full stop any case which has come before the court it can be used two either argue for a new interpretation or to demonstrate a particular approach.
+There are cleary many cases which have come to be seen as putting a considered and worthy statement of the law.
+We do however have to recognise that any person is free to look at such a decision. and to present an argument to another Court based upon that persons interpretation of that case.
+This will often mean referring to less well known judgments which may have looked at the so cold lead case, and which have qualified or extended it.
+Indeed a litigant is free to produce his own argument.
+It is therefore of the essence that there is no closed or complete list of leading cases.
+Any case which has come before the court it can be used to either argue for a new interpretation or to demonstrate a particular approach.

 It is necessary also to acknowledge that this case only appeared to take on some significance just because the full text has disappeared.
 I have no way of quantifying just how many other cases which might appear to have disappeared into history has in fact been considered by lawyers and or litigants in person in their preparation of cases.

 A litigant in person will approach his case law research in a different way.
-I suggest that that approach may often be that he will read a case which he understands to be similar to his own and simply read the case as an example of how a court might approach this.
-His reading of a case will not be confined to a purposive abstraction of a ratio decidendi comma but will be a much broader reading.
-The from our point of view, this changes the basis upon which we can make a decision about whether a case has continuing relevance.
+I suggest that that approach may often be that he will read a case which he understands to be similar to his own, and will simply read the case as an example of how a court might approach this.
+His reading of a case will not be confined to a purposive abstraction of a ratio decidendi, but will be a much broader reading.
+From our point of view, this changes the basis upon which we can make a decision about whether a case has continuing relevance.

 The theme.
 First, an apology.
 Sorry.
 The page layout has varied over the last few weeks.
 We have been trying to settle on a theme.
 I am not convinced that we have yet got to where we want to be.
 I am content with the overall layout, but am not convinced that it responds properly on smaller screens, and I want better control over the footer.